28 August 2011

 Chastain Park Amphitheater is an outdoor, rain or shine venue.
 For the Jeff Beck (JB) concert, they had tables set up where you could bring your own food and drink or you could order from the available caterers.
 Each table had seats for up to six people.
 I thought this was unusual for a concert and wasn’t sure how it was going to work out.
 It actually turned out quite well.
 Almost everyone brought coolers, picnic baskets, tablecloths—the works.
 Really cool, definitely not what I was expecting.

-After we arrived and eventually found the right parking lot, we immediately meet a group who flew in from Ohio for the concert—true fans.
-As we were waiting in line, people were discussing when the first heard of JB and were ruminating on how they felt alone because they liked his music.
-I confirmed their statement.
+After we arrived and eventually found the right parking lot, we immediately met a group who flew in from Ohio for the concert—true fans.
+As we were waiting in line, people were discussing when they first heard of JB and were ruminating on how they felt alone because they liked his music.
+I shared their sentiment.
 Jeff’s music is not for the masses or as I like to put it, “not for the lowest common denominator.”

 Since the concert was to start at 8:00 PM on Friday, June 11, 2010, we decided to drive up to Atlanta early Friday morning and stay over one night and then drive back on Saturday.
 We made reservations at the Courtyard Atlanta Vinings hotel.
 After checking-in we had an early dinner at the Thai Diner in Vinings, just a short drive from the hotel off Cobb Parkway.
 I highly recommend both the Courtyard and Thai Diner if visiting the Atlanta area.
 Both are conveniently located just west of I-75 in Cobb County.